AthensLab/AthensDAO/Athens0.md

 ## Possible Relationships

-  -Questions on possible relationship with PASOK
+  -Questions on possible relationship with STAKE

-* Stake #PASOK to get a percentage of #ATH
+* Stake #STK to get a percentage of #ATH
-* Staking mechanism should be on the #PASOK side - the returns in #ATH are given to the fund
+* Staking mechanism should be on the #STK side - the returns in #ATH are given to the fund
 * Stakeholders List and Persona workshop
 * Stablecoin relationship - onboard #PASOK holders- diagram the process- stablecoin onboarding is a service that is valuable on its own.
 * Stable coin mechanisms in general - FIAT backed stablecoin such as USDC, USDT

 ## Tokenomics
+Link to diagram for how the cryptoeconomics work.

 ## Functions
 ### ERC20